How Napoleon became the Emperor of France

 Great Britain increased funding to French royalists, who continued to work against Napoleon within France.

-Then, in 1804, Napoleon discovered a British-supported assassination plot against him.
+Then, in 1804, Napoleon discovered a British-supported assassination plot against him, called the Cadoudal French royalist conspiracy.

 In order to discourage any other attempts on his life, the First Consul ordered the police to find the ringleader and bring him to justice.

-A young member of the house of Bourbon who was living in Germany, called duc d’Enghien, was identified as the key threat.
+A young member of the royal House of Bourbon who was living in Baden, Germany, called duc d’Enghien, was identified as the key threat.

 There, he was put through a speedy trial, found guilty and was executed on the 21st of March 1804.